 I'll try anything once.
 I love mountain biking, ultimate frisbee, paddle boarding, new roller coasters, and open mic poetry nights.
 On any given day you might see me kayaking or shooting hoops with some neighborhood kids, baking cookies or painting.
 I want to do it all.

 My favorite food group is chocolate, but I'm otherwise quite healthy. (think Paleo) I'm also partial to bourbon and the occasional cigar.
-Calisthenics are my preferred workout style (muscle ups, I'm coming for ya!) but I've found great community and unique challenges in Iron Tribe recently and am committing to their routines for this season.
+Calisthenics are my preferred workout style (muscle ups, I'm coming for ya!) but I've found great community and unique challenges in Crossfit and am committing to their routines for this season.

 My favorite movie is District 9 due to the fact that it wrecked me.
 (I was working with refugee families at my first viewing and the parallel blew me away).
 For fun, I also love anything by Baz Luhrmann for his artistic style and Quinten Tarantino for his sheer audacity.
-Music is usually dependent on my mood but you'll find Incubus, Eminem or Led Zeppelin in nearly every playlist.
-Though I'm recently digging Kaleo and will.i.am for some reason.
+Music is usually dependent on my mood but you'll find Incubus, Eminem or Shawn Mendes in nearly every playlist.
+Though I'm recently digging The Avett Brothers and Meghan Trainor as well.

-Letty girl is our newest addition.
+Letty girl is my baby with my ex-husband, and sadly due to my extensive traveling she must stay with him but that doesn’t mean I love her any less.
 She goes zero to 100 in about three seconds when she gets excited (kinda like her momma) but is the BIGGEST snuggle bug the rest of the time.
-We adore her.
 She was a rescue from the pound and is a Blue Pit in case you were wondering. :)

 I frequently have to remind myself to be a business professional.
 To get the work done first and play later.
 I do not love fancy clothes, struggle with details and technicalities, loathe to my very core the idea of being put in a figurative box, and want nothing more than to have my only concern be loving people well - to be amazed by the incredible stories others have to share.
-This probably has something to do with being an ENFP but also because I attempt to follow the teachings of Jesus (though I have a LOT of beef with religion).
+This probably has something to do with being an ENFP and Enneagram 7.

 Through it all I've learned to walk through life with my eyes wide open and hands held out - ready to catch whatever may fall out of the sky.
 Sometimes I end up catching bad things, but the vast amount of good that finds it way to me will forever surpass the bad.
 I'm extremely optimistic and can usually see the good in situations and in people.
 My littlest brother thinks I epitomize the character Joy in Inside Out and well, I think that's just perfect. :) I may be a little naive and some would say too trusting but I believe people hold this amazing ability to be extraordinary - to go above and beyond - to shine like a star - if only someone will believe in them and give them permission to do so.
 I will gladly be that person every time.